DENISmer/webpack5-react-config/README.md

 # Webpack 5 config for React

-A detailed guide for setting up this config you can find in my article on Habr: https://habr.com/ru/post/597389/
+A detailed guide for setting up this config you can find article about this config on Habr: https://habr.com/ru/post/597389/

 # Getting Started